 We will use this page to keep you updated with exciting developments with our biggest ever development – moving into our own dedicated facility!

-In February 2016 we expressed an interest in taking an asset transfer of Marsh House Sports Block (MHSB) which was formerly the sports block of Billingham Campus School – the venue we trained in before moving to SRC.
+In February 2016 we expressed an interest in taking an asset transfer of Marsh House Sports Block (MHSB) – the venue we trained in before moving to SRC.

 After discussions with a number of other organisations we asked OnSite Buildings Trust to take the main lease of the building in the transfer with us leasing a sports hall, disused swimming pool and changing rooms.
 Working with OnSite and with the support of British Gymnastics and Sport England a formal bid was submitted to Stockton Borough Council for the transfer which was approved by the council’s cabinet on 21/06/2017.